Junior ISAs Print

-There is no restriction to who can put money into the ISA, but the total amount that may be paid into Junior ISAs for any one child is £4,080 for the tax year 2015/16.
-This upper annual limit is being held at £4,080 for the year 2016/17.
+There is no restriction to who can put money into the ISA, but the total amount that may be paid into Junior ISAs for any one child is £4,260 for the tax year 2018/19.
+This is being increased to £4,368 from 6 April 2019.

 The child may have one cash and one “stocks and shares” Junior ISA at any one time.